city-mobil/go-mymy/README.md

 It uses mysqldump to fetch the origin data at first, then syncs data incrementally with binlog.

-MyMy build on top of plugins: you can use ready plugins or write your own.
+MyMy build on top of plugins: you can use common plugins or write your own.
 Only plugins decide how to replicate the data.

 ## Use cases